GorginZ/website/content/page/tech/GRWM-for-production/index.md

 #### A quick dirty flowchart:

 ![image](images/workload-management-flow-chart.png)
->Note: if you are *not* a cluster admin, disregard daemonSets in the flow-chart.
-Daemonsets run a pod on every node, specialised system workloads like network plugins are an example of a workload that must be run as a DaemonSet.
+>Note: if you are *not* a cluster admin, disregard [DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) in the flow-chart.
+DaemonSets run a pod on every node, specialised system workloads like network plugins are an example of a workload that must be run as a DaemonSet.

 #### Scheduling